pxntus/txt2pdf/README.md

 Most people writing fiction and literature use Word, Pages, Scrivener or some other WYSIWYG editor.
 However, there are many reasons to use a plain text editor, e.g. better text editing, less distraction of text formatting and productivity features such as full screen and zen modes (as found in [Visual Studio Code](https://code.visualstudio.com/) and [Sublime Text](https://www.sublimetext.com/)).

+One drawback, though, is the difficulties in producing a good looking, formatted and typeset document (to be sent to publishers).
+This is the problem that txt2pdf tries to solve.

 ## Prerequisites

 * Python 3